 Abisko Scientific Research Station

-Abisko Scientific Research Station is an important part of the Swedish Polar Research Secretariat’s infrastructure for polar research.
-In Abisko we offer scientists and students an easily accessible way to work in a subarctic environment with varied nature, in topography and geology, as well as in climate.
+An important part of our infrastructure, here researchers can work in a subarctic environment with varied nature – in both topography and geology, as well as in climate.

 Climate research in Abisko attracts scientists from all over the world

 At the research station, several unique long-term experiments are conducted, attracting scientists from all over the world.
 Every year the research station receives around 200 scientists who study the birch woods, mires, mountain heaths, alpine and glaciated areas, lakes, and rivers.
 Through experiments, the scientists improve their understanding of how increased carbon dioxide levels, UVB radiation, ground and air temperature, and snow depth affect the ecosystems and the processes within these systems.

 Within the different research projects, all aspects of life in the local environment are considered, from microbes to tourists, in a time frame from hundreds of millions of years back in time, to different future scenarios.